 Joe, Laura, William and Jennifer each own a quarter of the winery and make decisions by consensus, however each family member plays a distinct role.
 With a strong family bond and teamwork, the vineyard has since expanded from just six acres of grapes to fourteen and production has increased from five wines to nine.

-Situated on part of the 1800 acres that makes up the family farm, the winery features a tasting room that is open daily, tours, walking trails, as well as play and picnic areas.
+Situated on part of the 1800 acres that makes up the family farm, the winery features a tasting room that is open daily, weekend tours, walking trails, as well as play and picnic areas.
 There is something for everyone here at Layton’s Chance so come and enjoy a lazy day with us!